sourcegraph/sourcegraph-lightstep/README.md

 1. Enable the `sourcegraph/lightstep` extension:
    - On Sourcegraph.com, visit [https://sourcegraph.com/extensions/sourcegraph/lightstep](https://sourcegraph.com/extensions/sourcegraph/lightstep) to enable it.
    - On a self-hosted Sourcegraph instance, select **User menu > Extensions**, search for `sourcegraph/lightstep`, and enable it.
 1. Visit any code file containing an OpenTracing start span call.
+(If the extension needs configuration, it will say so on lines containing OpenTracing calls and in the file header.)
 1. Click on the **Live traces (LightStep)** link that appears at the end of the line of each OpenTracing start span call to open the LightStep live traces page for that operation.

 ## Roadmap